CoreOffice/CoreXLSX/README.md

 If you stumble upon a file that can't be parsed, please [file an issue](https://github.com/MaxDesiatov/CoreXLSX/issues) posting the exact error message.
-Thanks to use of standard Swift `Codable` protocol, we can easily understand which properties are missing and add them the model enabling broader format support.
+Thanks to use of standard Swift `Codable` protocol, detailed errors are generated listing a missing attribute, so it can be easily added to the model enabling broader format support.

 ## Requirements